prdatr/RAG/RAG_APP.md

 4.4.
 If a response is coming from Knowledge base identify which files were used to provide the answer, give them as reference below the response

-Let me know if there is anything to be clarified before this needs to be coded